mzucker/mzucker.github.io/_posts/2016-09-20-noteshrink.md

 To accomplish this goal we will use a data-driven method that exploits the "clumpy" nature of the diagram above.
-Choosing colors that correspond to the centers of clumps on the diagram above will lead to a set of colors that accurately represents the underlying data.
+Choosing colors that correspond to the centers of clusters will lead to a set of colors that accurately represents the underlying data.
 In technical terms, we'll be solving a [color quantization] problem (which is itself just a special case of